The Modern CFO: Taking Leadership of an ERP Project

 Why Every Project Needs a Champion

-Cloud ERP implementation is a taxing task — one that requires a leader to see it through every step of the way.
-The CFO is a natural for this role, as accounting software is likely one of the first tools rolled out with an ERP.
+Cloud ERP projects are a taxing task — one that requires a leader to see it through every step of the way.
+The CFO is a natural for this role, as accounting software is likely one of the first tools rolled out with an ERP implementation.

 A CFO heading such a challenge should work directly with their team to assess what is working, as well as what’s not.
 Workflow can improve when a team is in better communication.
 This is also true for various other departments throughout an organization.
 An ERP system reaches beyond just one silo of the company, tying many departments together; information and data is readily available to users, who have a better overview due to easy-to-digest dashboards with captivating visuals and charts.

-Getting early buy-in from other members of the C-Suite as well as department heads throughout the organization can greatly help a CFO to unify the greater team and get the support that is needed to fund the project, see it through implementation, and grow it into maturity.
+Getting early buy-in from other members of the C-Suite as well as department heads throughout the organization can greatly help a CFO to unify the greater team and get the support that is needed to fund the ERP project through implementation, and grow it into maturity.

 The Many Roles in ERP Implementations

-The CFO can work diligently to implement an ERP solution, but without a solid support team, some daunting challenges will likely occur.
+The CFO can work diligently to have a successful ERP implementation, but without a solid support team, some daunting challenges will likely occur.
 It’s a big job; nearly 75% of implementation projects fail to return the valued promise.

 There are a lot of decisions to be made, and despite big data, a project leader is on shaky ground.
 The best tactic to beat the odds, is to assemble a steadfast A-team of top performers, who actually have time to give to the project.
 Communication, input, and leadership from a selection of employees across departments and reporting structures can ensure the workplace is adequately represented and informed.